The Top 6 Social Media Campaigns That Changed Advertising

 What kind of a maniac would put a new iPhone or iPad into a blender?
 Well, a really savvy social media marketer, that’s who.
 There have been ads and infomercials for various blenders over the decades, and most are a real snooze-fest following the same old formula.
 Show a blender making a smoothie, soups, crushing ice, and so on.
 Tom Dickson, founder of Blendtec, had a different idea.
 Everyone knows a blender can do that, but can it blend things that people know to be tough?

 Old Spice had a serious credibility issue.
 It was a joke.
 Mention it to anyone and they recall the guy surfing with the choral soundtrack, and seeing a bottle of it in grandpa’s bathroom.
 It was not hip or cool.
-And it was never going to.
+And it was never going to be.
 Well, not quite.
-In February of 2010, a phenomenal ad starring the suave and insanely attractive Isaiah Mustafa hit the airwaves, and the Internet.
-And incredible feat of preparation, the over-the-top ad has, to date, been watched over 54 million times.
+In February of 2010, a phenomenal ad starring the suave and insanely attractive Isaiah Mustafa hit the airwaves and the Internet.
+An incredible feat of preparation, the over-the-top ad has, to date, been watched over 54 million times.

 However, the campaign kicked into a new gear when it launched the “Smell Like a Man, Man” social media series.
 Fans of the ads (and it had many) were prompted to ask Isaiah a question over Twitter.
 Rather than simply having a social media agency type a few quirky replies, the Old Spice guy himself responded to the questions in a series of custom-made videos.
 Over 180 different replies were filmed, and the campaign received over 2,000 questions in just 48 hours.
-The result—over 105 million YouTube impressions, $1.2 billion in earned media, an increase of 2,700 percent, 800 percent and 300 percent to Twitter, Facebook, and OldSpice.com respectively, and the Old Spice YouTube channels becoming the #1 most viewed sponsored channel of the time.
+The result—over 105 million YouTube impressions, $1.2 billion in earned media, an increase of 2,700%, 800%, and 300% to Twitter, Facebook, and OldSpice.com respectively, and the Old Spice YouTube channels becoming the #1 most viewed sponsored channel of the time.

 To put some of this into perspective, during the first 24 hours of the campaign, the videos were viewed more times than President Obama’s 2008 acceptance speech.
 Needless to say, it has become one of the benchmarks of modern social campaigns.

 The top comment on this legendary ad is “this is how you get people to not click “skip ad” on YouTube.”
-That, in essence, is what is what makes this 90-second ad so tremendously successful.
-The ad itself is not all about special effects and big budget spectacle.
+That, in essence, is what makes this 90-second ad so tremendously successful.
+The ad itself is not all about special effects and big-budget spectacle.
 It’s Mike, the founder of the company, talking to you like you’re an actual human being and not a generic target audience or broad demographic.

 During the ad, he delivers a speech so sharp and funny that it’s more like a piece of stand-up comedy than a pitch for a new kind of razor delivery service.
 Here’s just a taste: